omrirefaeli/PowershellZeroToHero/README.md

 ## How to run

 The PowerShell code is compiled into an executable using [PS2EXE](https://github.com/MScholtes/PS2EXE), making it easy for players to run the game as a standalone black-box application.
-The executable is zipped and can be donwloaded from the **Releases** section, using the password of `infected`.
+The executable is zipped and can be downloaded from the **Releases** section, using the password of `infected`.
 Some AVs may flag the executable as suspicious because of the compilation mehtod.
 Therefore it is recommended to run it on a VM. <br>If using a VM is a problem, the game can also be run by executing `main.ps1` with `powershell.exe -f main.ps1` on any system.
 You might need to change the execution policy first `Set-ExecutionPolicy Bypass` on an administrator PowerShell terminal.
 The actual game instructions are inline.

 ## Instructions for the instructor